 Classical Ayurvedic Medicine categorizes respiratory challenges into two main categories.
-These are Kasa (cough) and Swasa ( dyspnea or difficulty breathing).
-From an understanding of ayurvedic knowledge, common conditions such as the common cold, asthma and bronchitis can be understood and managed.
-This article address the condition of kasa (cough).
+These are Kasa (cough) and svasa (dyspnea/difficulty breathing).
+From an understanding of Ayurvedic knowledge, common conditions such as the common cold, asthma and bronchitis can be understood and managed.
+This article addresses the condition of kasa (cough).

 In the West, coughs are understood to be the result of either infection or irritation of the bronchial tissue and are known as bronchitis.
 Infectious bronchitis commonly accompanies the common cold but may occur separately and may or may not be associated with fever.
 Coughs may be dry or productive.
-Irritative bronchitis is usually the result of pollutants, smoke, or chemicals and may have an allergic component.
+Irritative bronchitis is usually the result of pollutants, smoke, or chemicals.
+It may also have an allergic component.

 Kasa occurs when apana vayu is obstructed resulting in an increase in upward motion.
 Vitiation of udana vayu propels the air upward and out of the body.
 Vata may however lodge in the chest, back, or head resulting in pain and repeated coughing.

-All disease has its physicial origins in the digestive system.
-This is the site of accumulation and aggrevation of the doshas.
+All disease has its physical origins in the digestive system.
+This is the site of accumulation and aggravation of the doshas.
 Kasa begins with vitiation of apana vayu in the purishavaha srota (large intestine).
-Vata eventually overflows into circulation (raktavaha srota) and relocates to the pranavaha srota (respiratory system.)
+Vata eventually overflows into circulation (raktavaha srota) and relocates to the prana vaha srota (respiratory system.)
 Additional doshas may mix with vata or become dominant in the pathology.

-Coughs are often preceeded by symptoms of the common cold such as a sore throat, and a decrease in appetite.
+Coughs are often preceded by symptoms of the common cold such as a sore throat, and a decrease in appetite.
 Proper early management of the prodromal symptoms can prevent the onset of bronchitis.

-Kasa (cough) is of five types; vata, pitta, kapha, ksataja and ksaya.
-Those of a vata, pitta and kapha nature represent different doshic manifestations of a cough.
-Ksataja type are due to chest injuries while ksaya type is due to disease that results in wasting of the bodily tissues such as tuberculosis.
+Kasa (cough) is of five types; vata, pitta, kapha, ksataja, and ksaya.
+Those of a vata, pitta, and kapha nature represent different doshic manifestations of a cough.
+Ksataja type is due to chest injuries while ksaya type is due to disease that results in wasting of the bodily tissues such as tuberculosis.

 Coughs due to vitiation of vata are called “vataja kasa”.
 They present as a dry cough with little mucous production.
 While small amounts of hard mucous may occasionally accompany a cough, the condition is for the most part dry.
-Examination of the mucous reveals it to be gray in color and ununctuous (not very sticky).
+Examination of the mucous reveals it to be gray in color and not unctuous.
 The cough may be accompanied by a loss of voice and severe chest pain.
 The frequency of the cough is episodic and may occur in fits.

 Coughs due to pitta vitiation are called “pittaja kasa”.
 They present with a greater amount of mucous.
 Examination of the mucous reveals a yellow color and possible blood within the mucous giving it a “rusty” appearance.
 This latter appearance indicates that the infection has penetrated deeper in the respiratory system as is seen in pneumonia.
 Pittaja kasa is accompanied by fever.
 The cough is more continuous than that of vata type.

-Coughs due to trauma, called “ksataja kasa” reveal a combination of symptoms related to vata and pitta types.
+Coughs due to trauma, called “ksataja kasa,” reveal a combination of symptoms related to vata and pitta types.
 Sputum may be red, yellow or black indicating infection and bleeding.
-While the mucous is abundant, it is ununctuous.
+While the mucous is abundant, it is not unctuous.
 Fever is probable and there may be joint pains as well.
-Due to trauma, blood may simulatanously appear in the urine.
+Due to trauma, blood may simultaneously appear in the urine.
 Coughs due to trauma are described as resembling the cooing of a pigeon.

 Management of Vataja Kasa

-The management of vataja kasa, at the site of relocation focuses on the application of oils and heat to the pranavaha srota (respiratory system).
+The management of vataja kasa, at the site of relocation focuses on the application of oils and heat to the prana vaha srota (respiratory system).
 Sesame oil massaged into the chest followed by fomentation is recommended.
 Fomentation may be performed simply using hot water bottles, a heating pad or locally applied steam as in nadi svedana.
-Popular cough relieving herbs from India include kantakari (solanum xanthocarpum; VK-P+) and vamsa rochana (bamboo manna; VP-K+) .
+Popular cough relieving herbs from India include kantakari (solanum xanthocarpum; VK-P+) and vamsa rochana (bamboo manna; VP-K+).
 These are commonly used and may be prepared as ghrita (medicated ghee).
-Popular herbs used in the West include licorice (glycyrrhiza glabra; VP-K+) and wild cherry bark (prunis virginiana, prunia serotina; VP-K+).
+Popular herbs used in the West include licorice (glycyrrhiza glabra; VP-K+) and wild cherry bark (prunus serotina; VP-K+).

 Care of the digestive system requires dietary modification and the use of anuvasana basti (oil enema) or niruha basti (decoction enema).
 The diet, though nourishing should be taken in small quantities at first until the agni becomes strong.
 Nourishing soups are most beneficial.
 Patients should receive plenty of rest.

-For both vataja and pittaja kasa, the classical formulation, Sitopaladi churna is commonly used.
+For vataja and pittaja kasa, the classical formulation of Sitopaladi Churna is commonly used.
 It may also be prepared in warm water or with honey.
-Sitopaladi churna is a combination of many herbs and spices with vamsa rochana as the chief herb in the formulation.
+Sitopaladi Churna is a combination of many herbs and spices with vamsa rochana as the chief herb in the formulation.

 Management of Pittaja Kasa

 The management of pittaja kasa, at the site of relocation focuses on herbal therapies.
 Oil and heat are not recommended.
-Medicated ghrita (ghee) may be prepared with cough relieving, expectorant herbs such as vamsa rochana (bamboo manna; VP-K+) and vasa (adhatoda vasica; PK- V+).
-Western herbal alternatives include licorice (VP-K+), mullein (verbascum thapus; PK-V+) and wild cherry bark (prunis virginiana, prunia serotina; VP-K+).
-The classical Indian formulation, sitopaladi churna may also be used.
+Medicated ghrita (ghee) may be prepared with cough relieving, expectorant herbs such as vamsa rochana (bamboo manna; VP-K+) and vasaka (adhatoda vasica; PK-V+).
+Western herbal alternatives include licorice (VP-K+), mullein (verbascum thapsus; PK-V+) and wild cherry bark (prunus serotina; VP-K+).
+The classical Indian formulation of sitopaladi churna may also be used.

-Virechana performed early in the condition is most beneficial to allieviate pitta at its root.
+Virechana performed early in the condition is most beneficial to alleviate pitta at its root.
 The diet should emphasize a greater amount of the bitter taste as the bitter taste is cooling and purifies the rasa and rakta dhatu helping to destroy the infection.
-The diet should be light and and consist of easy to digest foods until improvement is noted.
+The diet should be light and consist of easy to digest foods until improvement is noted.
 Stronger antimicrobial bitter herbs may be given to accompany the cooling, cough reducing herbs.
-These include kutki (Gentiana kuroo; PK- V+) and neem (Azadirachta indica; PK-V+) as well as well as Western alternatives such as goldenseal (Hydrastis Canadensis; PK-V+) and echinecea (Echinecea augustifolia, echinecea purpura; PK-V+).
+These include kutki (picrorhiza kurroa; PK- V+) and neem (azadirachta indica; PK-V+) as well as well as Western alternatives such as goldenseal (hydrastis canadensis; PK-V+) and echinacea (echinacea angustifolia, echinacea purpurea; PK-V+).
 Patients should receive plenty of rest.

 Management of Kaphaja Kasa

 In the management of kaphaja kasa, treatment focuses on strong purification and may include vamana, virechana and niruha basti.
 Nasya is also recommended to purify the nasal passages and sinuses.
 An important herb from India is kantakari (solanum xanthocarpum; VK-P+).
 Kantakari alleviates cough and is a bronchodilator.
-Kantakari is one of the herbs in the famous ten roots formulation, dashmoola.
-Along with kantakari, additional herbs may be added to formulations such as vidanaga (embelia ribes; KV-P+) and chitrak (plumbago zeylancia; K-VP+).
+Kantakari is one of the herbs in the famous ten roots formulation, dashmool.
+Along with kantakari, additional herbs may be added to formulations such as vidanga (Embelia ribes; KV-P+) and doctorbush (Plumbago zeylanica; K-VP+).
 Dry, expectorant herbs may also be added to formulation or prepared for inhalation.
-Clove (caryophyllus aromatica) and bayberry (myrica nagi, myrica sapida, myrica cerifera) are commonly prepared in cigarette form or simply burned and inhaled.
-Western herbs that are beneficial include elecampane (inula helinum), eucalyptus (eucalyptus globulis) and black pepper (piper nigrum).
+Clove (Caryophyllus aromaticus) and bayberry (Myrica nagi, Myrica sapida, Myrica cerifera) are commonly prepared in cigarette form or simply burned and inhaled.
+Western herbs that are beneficial include elecampane (Inula helenium), eucalyptus (eucalyptus globulus) and black pepper (Piper nigrum).